Code-Institute-Submissions/thecoffeepalate/README.md

 Moving this element styling to the top of the CSS below the main a element solved the issue.

 ##### **Bug** #####
-Hamburguer menu not colapsing automatically when choosing the subscribe option
+Dropdown menu not colapsing automatically when choosing the subscribe option
 ##### **(Potential) Corrections** #####
 At the moment I don't have the necessary skills to solve this bug, but certainly this is possible to correct with some Javascript